Skip to Content

 Kay Conger

-They practiced more and completed the next day competing against alongside the best of the best in the state including themselves.
-They finished with a 5th place win out of ten other teams.
-These kids make me so proud every single day.
-Their talent and dedication to this sport is truly inspiring and their hard work does not go unnoticed.”
-Assistant Coach Amy Bastien.
+The team practiced more and completed the next day competing against alongside the best of the best in the state.
+They finished in 5th place out of ten other teams in the final round.
+“These kids make me so proud every single day.
+Their talent and dedication to this sport is truly inspiring and their hard work does not go unnoticed” said assistant coach Amy Bastien.

-Malachi Mcgee (12) posing for a photo after cheering sidelines for a basketball game.
+Malachi McGee (12) posing for a photo after cheering sidelines for a basketball game.

-These girls and guy work hard and it goes unnoticed by many.
+This team works hard, and it goes unnoticed by many.
 Cheer is known for being a sport that doesn’t require a lot of effort but that isn’t true.
 They work all year long being they only get a two to three month break out of the whole year.
+Keeping up their hard work, time, and effort dedicated to their cheer life, Carterville cheer will continue to have a strong tradition of excellence.

 About the Contributor